Matrix recursion for positive characteristic diagrammatic Soergel bimodules for affine Weyl groups: The category D(p|star)

 \begin{notn} We assign a lighter version of the color corresponding to $\tilde{s}$ to the $\Wp$-generator $\tilde{s}_p$ (e.g.~if $\tilde{s}$ is colored blue then $\tilde{s}_p$ is colored cyan).
 In the diagrams we use this color to abbreviate morphisms which involve $B^{(F)}_{\tilde{s}}$ or $B^F_{\tilde{s}}$, by using solid $\tilde{s}_p$-colored lines.
 For example, the morphisms corresponding to ${\rm dot}^{(F)}_{\tilde{s}}$, ${\rm fork}^{(F)}_{\tilde{s}}$, and ${\rm braid}^{(F)}_{\tilde{s}s}$ abbreviate to

-so that they look exactly the same as their counterparts in $\dgrmF$.
-Similarly, the menorah morphism in Figure~\ref{fig:menorahexpand} abbreviates to
+so that they look similar to their counterparts in $\dgrmF$.
+Similarly, the menorah morphism in Figure~\ref{subfig:orthomenorah} abbreviates to

-For this reason we will also call these morphisms ``vertices''.
+For this reason we will also call these morphisms ``vertices''. \end{notn}

-We also have some special terminology for a menorah vertex.
-The $\tilde{s}_p$-colored edge is called the \defnemph{handle}, while the middle edge among the $\Ss$-colored edges (corresponding to $s$ above) is called the \defnemph{shamash}.
-The remaining edges are called \defnemph{candles}.\footnote{Outside of mathematics, a menorah is a multi-branched candelabrum associated with the ancient Temple in Jerusalem and the Jewish festival of Hanukkah.
-On a Hanukkah menorah, one of the branches (usually the middle one) is called the shamash.} \end{notn}
+\begin{rem} \begin{enumerate} \item Only a subset of the menorah morphisms are actually needed to generate $\widetilde{\dgrm}_{{\rm BS},p|\ast}$.
+For example, the menorah morphism in Figure~\ref{subfig:orthomenorah} also generates (using braids, dots and forks) the menorah morphism in Figure~\ref{subfig:braidmenorah}.
+We have included such superfluous morphisms in our definitions to simplify the basis construction in \S\ref{sec:pstarlightleaves}.

+\item Menorah vertices are, strictly speaking, not cyclic, since some rotations of a menorah vertex do not correspond to a morphism in $\widetilde{\dgrm}_{{\rm BS},p|\ast}$.
+However, menorah vertices are what we call \defnemph{semi-cyclic}.
+In other words, if we twist such a menorah vertex by $180$ degrees clockwise we get its dual, and vice-versa.

+\item More generally, consider diagrams in $\widetilde{\dgrm}_{{\rm BS},p|\ast}$ drawn according to the convention in Notation~\ref{notn:lightercol}, and consider isotopies of such diagrams which never factor through a non-$(p|\ast)$-Bott--Samelson bimodule.
+Then any such isotopy class defines a unique morphism (not just up to sign). \end{enumerate} \end{rem}

-The grading on $\dgrmBSpast$ inherited from $\dgrmBSstd$ is not a very useful invariant because $\hat{R}$ is no longer meaningfully graded.
+The grading on $\widetilde{\dgrm}_{{\rm BS},p|\ast}$ inherited from $\dgrmBSstd$ is not a very useful invariant because $\hat{R}$ is no longer meaningfully graded.
 However we can define a valuation on morphisms in the sense of Definition~\ref{defn:valmod}.

-\begin{defn} Let $L$ be a morphism in $\dgrmBSpast$.
-Localize $\Ss$-colored strings as in \S\ref{sec:localization} and the $\Ssp$-colored strings as in the proof of Proposition~\ref{prop:dotforkFrelns} to obtain a bi-valued matrix of standard morphisms.
-We can simplify the entries of this matrix so that they each consist of a single basic standard diagram with a bi-valued coefficient on the left.
-The \defnemph{valuation} of $L$, which we write as $\glssymbol*{val} L$, is defined to be the minimal valuation of all these coefficients. \end{defn}
+\begin{defn} Let $L$ be a (possibly dual-valued) morphism in $\widetilde{\dgrm}_{{\rm BS},p|\ast}$.
+Localize $\Ss$-colored strings as in \S\ref{sec:localization} and the $\Ssp$-colored strings as in the proof of Theorem~\ref{thm:frobfunctor} to obtain a dual-valued matrix of standard morphisms.
+We can simplify the entries of this matrix so that they each consist of a single basic standard diagram with a dual-valued coefficient on the left.
+The \defnemph{valuation} of $L$, which we write as $\glsuseri*{val} L$, is defined to be the minimal valuation of all these coefficients. \end{defn}

 Note that this valuation is a special case of the induced valuation from Example~\ref{exam:valmodind}.

 \begin{exam} \begin{enumerate} \item In Example~\ref{exam:localization} we showed that for each $s \in \Ss$ the localization matrix of ${\rm dot}_s$ is